Custom Java Version

 Point CommandBox to an existing java install like so:

 To set the default version of Java for all the servers you start on your machine, use the global config setting defaults.

 config set server.defaults.jvm.javaHome="C:\Program Files\Java\jdk1.8.0_25"

 To let CommandBox take over and acquire Java for you, pass an installation endpoint ID to the

 config set server.defaults.jvm.javaVersion=openjdk8

 To review what possible IDs you can use to dial in your exact Java version, read the docs on our Java endpoint.
-You don't need to manually install Java-- CommandBox will do that for you.
-You just need to provide the ID so CommandBox knows what you want.
+You don't need to manually install Java CommandBox will do that for you.
+You just need to provide a valid ID so CommandBox knows what you want.

 To make it easier for you to manage the Java installations CommandBox makes for you, we have a namespace of commands you can use.
 The Java versions CommandBox installs automatically for your servers to use are stored in a folder under your CommandBox home.
 CommandBox manages this folder for you.
 You can change where the system Java installation go like so:

 config set server.javaInstallDirectory=C:/path/to/JREs/